Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-In this subsection, we show the similar studies for phase flip error as we did for bit flip error in the previous subsection.
-The Bacon-Shor structure of phase stabilizers allow for more equivalent subsystems, leading to fewer error classes.
-We first depict this equivalence for phase errors in Lemma~\ref{phase}, and provide the algorithm to find the phase equivalence in Algorithm~\ref{alg:phasegauge}.
+In this subsection, we present studies for phase flip error similar to those for bit flip error in the previous subsection.
+The Bacon-Shor structure \cite{bacon2006operator} of phase stabilizers allow for more equivalent subsystems, leading to fewer error classes.
+We first depict this equivalence for phase flip errors in Lemma~\ref{phase}, and provide the algorithm to find the class representatives for gauge equivalent phase flip error as Algorithm~\ref{alg:phasegauge}.